sauvik-seth/bds3/README.md

 ## 📄 License

-This project is created for Baishamyadurikaronsmiti NGO.
+This project is created for Baishamyadurikoronsamiti NGO.